mriekkin/pathfinder/doc/Testing_document.md

 This package contains implementations of the various pathfinding algorithms.

-Most of the testing is based on the length of the computed shortest path.
-These tests run each algorithm and compare the computed optimal distance against a value computed by hand.
+Most of the testing is based on the lengths of the computed shortest paths.
+These tests run each algorithm and compare the computed optimal distance against a known value (either computed by hand or taken from the problem sets).
 This testing is limited to a few grids: one small grid created manually and one big grid taken from the problem sets.
 A much more complete set of grids is analyzed through manual testing.

 Here's one example of this kind of testing.
 This example is from [JumpPointSearchTest](https://github.com/mriekkin/pathfinder/blob/master/src/test/java/pathfinder/logic/pathfinders/JumpPointSearchTest.java).
 Both Dijkstra and A* have similar test cases.

+It should be noted, that we require the optimal distance to match the reference values within six decimal places.
+For very long paths there's some variation in the seventh and eight decimals which we suspect might be due to rounding error.

 ```java
 public static final double eps = 0.000001;